Nigeria–United States relations: Resident diplomatic missions

+Embassy of Nigeria in Washington, D.C.

 Military cooperation

 U.S. Navy personnel ride along on a Nigerian boat as part of an Africa Partnership Station exercise, 2011.

 Nigerian–U.S. military cooperation under George W. Bush's administration was centred on the Africa Center for Strategic Studies and the Africa Crisis Response Initiative.'
 In 2007, Bush's administration established the Africa Partnership Station, which has been a hub for cooperation against piracy, drug trafficking, oil theft, and border fraud in the Gulf of Guinea.
 Currently, Nigeria is a member of the Global Coalition to Defeat ISIS (D-ISIS), and the U.S. and Nigeria co-hosted a virtual D-ISIS conference in October 2020.
 It also receives U.S. military support as a member of the Africa Military Education Program and as a member since 2005 of the Trans-Sahara Counterterrorism Partnership; and in 2020 it bought over $1.2 million in defense equipment from the U.S. In addition, a member of the U.S. Army Corps of Engineers has been stationed permanently at the Kainji Airbase in Nigeria, to oversee key U.S. Africa Command projects there.

 Collaborations between the California National Guard and the Federal Government in Nigeria have included trainings to combat Boko Haram and trainings for programs like the Agro Rangers and those related to disaster relief.